“This one’s a big step,” I announce. Grandma Jo holds onto me with her crinkled, aged hands.

 “Both of you, stop,” Jo interrupted.
 “We’re gonna be seen if you don’t shut up.”

 Her brothers didn’t know how to react to this but didn’t oblige.
-The rest of the walk home was sullen silent.
+The rest of the walk home was sullenly silent.
 They walked through three farms before reaching their little white house with the orange tin roof.
 Ron marched through the front door first.

 “Mum…Dad!” he called out.

 Michael and Jo followed in behind him, now dragging their sacks.
-The heavy walk struck them tired and weak.

 “What have you done?” she snapped.
 She lowered her voice to a soft hiss.
 “All potatoes?
 Did you nick these off Old Farmer Mav?
 John, look at what your children have done.”